VerisimilitudeX/DNAnalyzer/README.md

  <h3 id="DNA">DNA</h3>

   <p>In a nutshell, DNA is found in every cell of your body and contains the instructions for building over 200 different types of cells.
 DNA is similar to a programming language, but only for living organisms.
 We can crack the code to reading and interpreting it by using Artificial Intelligence and Machine Learning, which can have life-saving benefits as well as key insights.<p>

-<h3 id="Algorithm">Algorithm</h3>

-  <p>The current algorithm, while tested thoroughly, is still a work in progress in terms of features, but it is getting better every day with your help.

 <h3 id="Database">Databases</h3>